Status indicators

 accepted, completed, or failed).

 Why we need it.
-Today, every “rebot the charger” or “fetch logs” interaction requires an on-site engineer or a call to a partner CPMS that may or may not support the operation.
-Adding these to the Open Platform API lets Tellus’s tech team and authorised partners triage remotely, dramatically reducing time-to-resolution for soft issues.
+Today, every “reboot the charger” or “fetch logs” interaction requires an on-site engineer or a call to a partner CPMS that may or may not support the operation.
+Exposing these via the Open Platform API lets authorised operators triage remotely, dramatically reducing time-to-resolution for soft issues.

 Status.
 Pending implementation, prioritised by frequency-of-need. reboot, fetch_logs, and force_reconnect are highest priority. run_self_test and calibrate_sensor have safety implications and need careful design (write scope + customer authorisation + audit log).